Route Grade Votings

 Total votes cast 34

-18m.
-Climb the awkward wide crack to the right-hand edge of the prominent circular cave, then move out right to finish up the face in a fine position.
-Well protected but quite hard work.
+Climb the awkward wide crack to the right edge of the cave then move right to finish up the face.
+Well protected but hard work.

 Login to your ROCKFAX account to add your comments - Search for comments.

 toughest v.diff ever? not one for your first lead methinks.

 The mate I climbed this with has only led a few routes, hence is still new to leading.
 I sent him up this for some gear placement practice, in the naive knowledge that it was "Only a VDiff", having not climbed it before myself.
 He made it, but found it quite intimidating and slightly tricky in a few places.
 As this guy has seconded a few HVS's with me, I reckon this speaks volumes.
 There are much kinder VDiffs out there on grit!
 A very good route though nontheless.